albanpuech/risky-biscuits-project/README.md

 ### Climate factors and beers

-In this part, we regroup the climate zones based on their scheme, seasonal precipitation, and summer heat level as specified in the Köppen climate classification as shown in the introduction.
+In this part, we group the climate zones based on their scheme, seasonal precipitation, and summer heat level as specified in the Köppen climate classification as shown in the introduction.

 The means of the different scores are shown in the figures below: